Tissa Abeysekara

-Deshanabu Tissa Ananda Abeysekara (7 May 1939 – 18 April 2009 as තිස්ස අබේසේකර) was a Sri Lankan filmmaker, actor, writer, director, screen playwright and political activist.
+Deshabandu Tissa Ananda Abeysekara (7 May 1939 – 18 April 2009 as තිස්ස අබේසේකර) was a Sri Lankan filmmaker, actor, writer, director, screen playwright and political activist.
 He is better known as a script writer for the cinema as well as a film director.
 In 1996, his book Bringing Tony Home won the prestigious Gratiaen Prize for the new creative writing in English.
 He was the chief coordinator of FOSWAL in Sri Lanka and honoured awardee of SAARC Literary Award.

 Personal life

 Tissa Ananda Abeysekera was born Tissa Ananda Abeysekara Gunaratne de Fonseka in Maharagama, a railroad town 12 mile southeast of Colombo to Sir Arthur Solomon de Fonseka and Agnus de Fonseka (Nee Rupesighe).
 Tissa's grandfather was Mudaliyar Carolis de Fonseka and is the great-grandson of Gate Mudaliyar Solomon de Fonseka.
 He grew up in his ancestral house, Greenlands in Havelock Town, Colombo.
 Tissa's paternal uncle (fathers brother) was Justice E.R. de Fonseka, QC, Puisne Judge of the Supreme Court and Acting Chief Justice of Sri Lanka in 1960 and subsequently in 1962.
 Tissa's father was also cousins with the late Sir Susantha de Fonseka who was also Tissa's Godfather.
 Tissa's father declared bankruptcy in 1949.
 Due to poor health, Tissa was not sent to school until age 11.
 Tutored at home at first, he had his formal education at Dharmapala Vidyalaya in Pannipitiya where he went onto captain the schools soccer team and be its head prefect.

-He was married to Asanka Monarvilla and the couple have one daughter Svetlana, and one son, Dimitra.
+He was married to Asanka Monarvilla and the couple have one daughter Svetlana, and one son, Dimitra Abeysekara.

 Death

 Abeysekara died on 18 April 2009, at Colombo National Hospital after having been admitted for a heart condition (Myocardial infarction).
-The BBC stated: "The void that he has left can only be understood if one looks at a washed away painting and understands and realizes that its beauty can never be glorified or recreated again.".
-His funeral was held over three days in four locations and remains one of the most attended funerals in the countries history.
+The BBC stated: "The void that he has left can only be understood if one looks at a washed away painting and understands and realizes that its beauty can never be glorified or recreated again."
+His funeral was held over three days in four locations and remains one of the most attended funerals in the country’s history.
 A memorial service was held at the Chapel of the Hope of the World, Ladies' college Colombo, to commemorate the anniversary of his death.

 In late 2013, the Government of Sri Lanka, under the auspices of the President, Prime Minister and Cabinet issued a Commemorative Stamp in memory and honour of the late Dr Tissa Abeysekara.